Pauis/pipong/README.md

 ### Windows
 First, you need the latest Visual Studio.
 You can [download Visual Studio Community for limited purposes](https://www.visualstudio.com/).
 After finishing the installation, click 'Open repository with...' and 'Visual Studio'.
-Use Control+F5 hotkey to build the app.
+Use Control+F5 to build the app.

 ## Update
 ### Linux, OSX